 Set Aside Reading Time

-To help students realize their full literacy potential, it’s always wise to lock out daily periods where reading is the main focus.
+To help students realize their full potential with the literacy programs, it’s always wise to lock out daily periods where reading is the main focus.
 Create a quiet, peaceful environment conducive to learning and that is free of everyday distractions like the TV, phones, and video games.
 Take the time to ask students what interests them, then provide reading resources related to these topics.
 The desire to learn will be stronger when the subject matter is inherently more important to the student and proper time has been allotted for reading.

 Instead of attempting to complete large blocks of text, break up the content into more manageable small chunks.
 Easily digestible content goes a long way toward establishing a sense of accomplishment in the student’s mind.
 As each section is completed, exchange high-fives with everyone on the team and celebrate these milestones so everyone knows that they have achieved something special.
 With this approach, you can help the students you are working with to feel positive about themselves and encourage them to push harder on the next portions of text.